smartarch/ML-DEECo/README.md

         return drone.needsCharging(waitingTime)
 ```

-### Running the simulation **TODO**
+### Running the simulation

-The `ml_deeco.simulation` module offers two functions for running the simulation: `run_simulation` and `run_experiment`.

-#### `run_simulation`
+The whole simulation can be assembled by subclasses the `Experiment` class from the `ml_deeco.simulation` module.

+The user is required to implement the `prepareSimulation` method, which is called before each simulation run, and it is expected to provide the components and ensembles for the simulation.

+To run the experiment, use the `run` method of the derived experiment class.
+The number of *iterations*, *simulation runs*, and *steps* in each simulation is set in the configuration object when creating a new experiment instance.
+The `run` method then runs `iterations` iterations.
+In each iteration, the simulation is run `simulations` times.
+Each simulation is run for `steps` steps.
+After finishing all the simulation runs in one iteration, the estimators (ML models) are trained on the data collected during the iteration.
+The next iteration will use the updated models.

+The `Experiment` class also provides several optional callbacks to collect data from the simulation runs.
+These are implemented by overriding the appropriate methods in the `Experiment` class.

-The `run_simulation(components, ensembles, steps)` function runs the simulation with `components` and `ensembles` for `steps` steps.
-An optional `stepCallback` can be supplied which is called after each simulation step.
+* `stepCallback` is called after each simulation step.
 It can be used for example to log data from the simulation.
 The parameters are:
   * list of all components in the system,
   * list of materialized ensembles (in this time step),
   * current time step (int).

-Before running the simulation, the `Estimator`s have to be initialized.
-The easiest way to do that is by calling the `SIMULATION_GLOBALS.initEstimators()`.

-#### `run_experiment`

-The `run_experiment` is useful for running the simulation several times with training of the ML models in between.
-The `iterations` parameter specifies the number of iterations.
-In each iteration, the simulation is run `simulations` times.
-After that, the data from all the simulations in the current iteration are used to train the ML model (`Estimator`).
-The next iteration will use the updated model.

-The `prepareSimulation` function is used to obtain the components and ensembles for the simulation (it gets the current iteration and the current simulation as parameters).
-The simulation is then run using our `run_simulation` function for `steps` steps.

-The `prepareIteration` is an optional function to be run at the beginning of each iteration.
+* `prepareIteration` is an optional function to be run at the beginning of each iteration.
 It can be used for example to initialize logs for logging data during simulations.
-Apart from the `stepCallback`, we also allow specifying a `simulationCallback` (ran after each simulation) and `iterationCallback` (ran at the end of iteration after the ML training finished).
+* `simulationCallback` is ran after each simulation.
+* `iterationCallback` is ran at the end of iteration after the ML training finished.

-The initialization of the `Estimator`s is done automatically in the `run_experiment` function.

 #### Running the simulation manually

 For better control over the simulation, one can also run the simulation loop manually.
-The functions `materialize_ensembles` and `actuate_components` can be useful for that (they are used inside our `run_simulation`).
+The functions `materialize_ensembles` and `actuate_components` (in the `ml_deeco.simulation` module) can be useful for that (and we use them in the implementation of the `run` method).

+When one runs the simulation manually, one must initialize the estimators before running the simulation by calling `initEstimators` method of the `Experiment` instance.

 ## Notes to implementation